Divorce banner

 No Fault Divorce

 Following the Divorce Dissolution and Separation Act 2020, the No-Fault Divorce system was introduced in England and Wales on 6th April 2022.
-There is no longer a requirement to prove adultery, unreasonable behaviour, desertion, 2 years separation with consent or 5 years separation, and it is now no longer possible to get a divorce on one of these five grounds.
+There is no longer a requirement to prove adultery, unreasonable behaviour, desertion, two years separation with consent or five years separation, and it is now no longer possible to get a divorce on one of these five grounds.
 The law was introduced to reduce conflict by removing the need for a ‘guilty’ party where now the only ground for divorce is irretrievable breakdown of marriage, which for the first time, divorcing spouses can jointly apply together.
 The changes also mean that it is no longer possible to defend a divorce (except for some very limited circumstances based on jurisdiction).
-Jackie Jessiman has written about the new divorce law here.
-Family lawyer, Jackie Jessiman has written about this here.

 How Long Will it take to get a divorce?

-It takes at least 6 months to get a divorce.
-It is not possible to apply for the Conditional Order (Decree Nisi) until 20 weeks after issuing the proceedings and you cannot apply for the Final Order (Decree Absolute) until 6 weeks after the Conditional Order.
+It takes at least six months to get a divorce.
+It is not possible to apply for the Conditional Order (Decree Nisi) until 20 weeks after issuing the proceedings and you cannot apply for the Final Order (Decree Absolute) until six weeks after the Conditional Order.
 Generally, it is advisable not to apply for the Final Order until all financial issues have been resolved.

 A divorce does not end financial claims.
 To ensure that neither party has a further financial claim on the other, a Clean Break Order must be obtained through a separate application to the court.